This is Michigan State

 East Lansing, Michigan, is centrally located just minutes away from the capital city of Lansing.
 Known as one of the friendliest cities and best college towns in America, East Lansing features easy access to the beaches of Lake Michigan and the cities of Detroit and Chicago.
 A vibrant arts culture and myriad shops, boutiques, and dining options help make East Lansing popular with students, residents, and tourists.

-Type of University: Founded in 1855 as the nation’s pioneer land grant institution, Michigan State is a public, coeducational, residential university that is also one of the top 100 research institutions in the world.
+Type of School: Founded in 1855 as the nation’s pioneer land-grant institution, Michigan State is a public, coeducational, residential university that is also one of the top 100 research institutions in the world.

 Size of Campus: 5,200 acres in a park-like setting

 Number of Students: 50,344 total; 39,090 undergraduates; international population (both undergrad and grad): 15%

 Number of Faculty: More than 2,500 full-time faculty

 Colleges, Programs, and Degrees: More than 200 areas of study in 17 degree-granting colleges: College of Agriculture and Natural Resources, Residential College in Arts and Humanities, College of Arts and Letters, Eli Broad College of Business/Eli Broad Graduate School of Management, College of Communication Arts and Sciences, College of Education, College of Engineering, College of Human Medicine, College of Law (affiliated), Lyman Briggs College, James Madison College, College of Music, College of Natural Science, College of Nursing, College of Osteopathic Medicine, College of Social Science, and College of Veterinary Medicine; study abroad program features 275 programs in 60 countries and on all seven continents